March 25, 2026

 Is it worth refinancing my mortgage now?

 It depends on your current rate, your goals, and how long you plan to stay in your home.
-Always calculate your break-even point.
+Always calculate your break-even point before committing.

 What's the difference between interest rate and APR?

 The interest rate is what you pay annually to borrow.
-The APR includes lender fees and shows the true cost.
+The APR includes lender fees and shows the true cost of the loan.
+Always compare APRs, not just rates.

 Can I refinance if I have bad credit?